Monsauce/Open-the-North/README.md

 Monica is a post-doctoral fellow at the [Univeristy of Guelph][link_Guelph] and the [Wildlife Conservation Society Canada][link_WCSC] and the creator of Open the North.
 You can contact Monica at monica.granados AT alumni.utoronto.ca.
 This project is a part of the Mozilla Open Leadership Training series.

 ## What do we need?
+We are delighted you are interested in helping out.
+When you join us we ask that you follow our code of conduct in all interactions both on and offline.
+Can find all the participation guidlines at out [Code of Conduct][link_COC]

 You can find information on how to contibute in the [CONTRIBUTING.md][link_contributing] but generally for the two themes of the project:
 ### The Guide mobile app
 1. App developers to take the open data from the Ontario Ministry of the Environment and Climate Change and build a low bandwidth mobile app